 Electives

-Students must take 12 credits of approved elective courses to reach a total of 36 credits.
-Approved electives include WGS courses and courses offered by other programs and departments; see the list of approved courses below.
+Students must take 18 credits of approved elective courses to reach a total of 30 credits.
+Of these, 6 credits must be in WGS subject area courses; 12 credits may be taken in WGS courses or from approved electives offered by other programs and departments.
+See the list of approved courses below and contact the WGS advisor with questions.

 Numerous courses in a wide variety of disciplines have been approved as electives for the WGS major.
 For information about whether a special topics course in another program might be approved as an elective for WGS, please contact Women's and Gender Studies.